dschaffner/physicsimages.github.io/README.md

 #### 5. make your changes ----

-*If this section feels too intimidating for your first contribution, that's okay!
-Feel free to make a simpler change by adding a cat emoji to this readme, and skip the rest of this section.* made a change here
-Find a cat image.
+Find a physics image.
 If you want to save a local copy of the image, put it in the `images` directory and give it a human readable name.

 Then, in `index.html` add the following code somewhere amidst the other physics images: